Mukush019/Blinkit-Sales-Report/README.md

 Based on the report, I recommend the following actions:

-- Open more outlets in tier 3 location types and invest in low-fat content products like fruits and vegetables and snack foods as they have more sales.
+- Open more outlets in tier 3 location types and invest in low-fat content products like fruits and vegetables, and snack foods, as they have more sales.
 - The strategy used in establishing outlets in 2018 should be used consistently to increase sales.
 - The outlet size should be medium.
 - Supermarket type 1 is the most recommended outlet type as it makes more sales, sells the most number of items, and is the second best in average sales.